Hiring this Season

 Welcome to the world of traditional campus hiring!

-Despite being one of the most common recruitment practices, in actuality, the campus hiring process is ad hoc and often mismanaged.
-Traditional campus hiring involves many variables such as a large number of candidates to filter from, stiff competition between companies hiring simultaneously, and so on.
+Despite being one of the most common recruitment practices, the campus hiring process is ad hoc and often mismanaged.
+Traditional campus recruitment involves many variables such as a large number of candidates to filter from, stiff competition between companies hiring simultaneously, and so on.
 There are many things that can go wrong.

 Here are five strategies that can help you make the most of your campus-hiring drive.